 Kleftiko is a traditional Greek recipe for unbelievably tender and succulent lamb.
-Simple and easy to make in your slow cooker, Instant Pot or your oven do all the hard work!
+Simply marinate the lamb then sit back and let your slow cooker, Instant Pot or your oven do all the hard work!

 Published May 2017, updated March 2019.
 In collaboration with ‘Lamb – Try It Love It’

-This recipe is one of the most popular and highly rated on Supergolden Bakes and I am so glad to be able to update it with a killer lamb marinade, oven and pressure cooker instructions PLUS a a new video, thanks to my partnership with the EU-funded Lamb Try it, Love it campaign.
+This recipe is one of the most popular and highly rated on Supergolden Bakes and I am so glad to be able to update it with a killer lamb marinade, oven and Instant Pot instructions PLUS a recipe video, thanks to my partnership with the EU-funded Lamb Try it, Love it campaign.

 What is kleftiko?